kristianserrano/card-hands-list/README.md

 # hand-mini-bar

-Hand Mini Bar - a mini toolbar to display a hand of cards
+Hand Mini Bar - a mini toolbar for FoundryVTT to display a hand of cards

 ## What?

-A module to display a players hand of cards on the screen in a small toolbar
+A module to display a players hand of cards on the FoundryVTT game screen in a small toolbar

 ## Usage